Footwear and Tire Track Examination Subcommittee

 Qualifications:

-Generally, footwear and tire track examiners are also trained in another forensic discipline.
-Often examiners are also latent print examiners but may also be firearms or trace examiners, depending on the agency.
+Footwear and tire track examiners are often also trained in another forensic discipline.
+Examiners may be latent print, firearms, or trace examiners, depending on the agency.
 It is recommended that examiners possess a bachelor's degree in a natural science from an accredited college or university.

 A comprehensive training program under a qualified examiner should be completed prior to performing independent case work.
-Some examples of recommendations for training programs can be found here:
+Each lab will vary on their training program but, the ANSI/ASB minimum Qualifications and Training requirements to become a Footwear/Tire Forensic Scientist can be found here:

 Continuing education is essential to keeping up to date with the discipline and ongoing research in the field.